Walt Disney Imagineering: Imagineering

 The unit was renamed as of January 1986 to Walt Disney Imagineering.
 In 1996, Disney Development Company, the Disney conglomerate's real estate development subsidiary, merged into Imagineering.

 Imagineering created Disney Fair, a U.S. traveling attraction, which premiered in September 1996.
 With poor attendance, the fair was pulled after a few stops.
-Disney Entertainment Projects (Asia Pacific), Inc., a new Disney Asian Pacific subsidiary, selected a renamed fair called DisneyFest as its first project taking it to Singapore to open there on October 30, 1997.
+Disney Entertainment Projects (Asia Pacific), Inc., a new Disney Asian Pacific subsidiary, selected a renamed fair called DisneyFest as its first project, taking it to Singapore to open there on October 30, 1997.

 By 1997, Imagineers were in several buildings in Grand Central Business Park when Disney purchased the park.
 In September 1999, Disney Imagineering announced the Grand Central Creative Campus redesign of the industrial park with a new office-studio complex anchored by Disney Imagineering.
 Some of the buildings were demolished to make way for new buildings.
 The additional space would be for sound stages, production facilities and offices.

-As part of The Walt Disney Company’s March 2018 strategic reorganization, Walt Disney Parks and Resorts merged with Disney Consumer Products and Interactive Media segments into Disney Parks, Experiences and Products (DPEP), giving Disney Imagineering oversight of merchandise, games and publishing development.
+As part of the Walt Disney Company's March 2018 strategic reorganization, Walt Disney Parks and Resorts merged with Disney Consumer Products and Interactive Media segments into Disney Parks, Experiences and Products (DPEP), giving Disney Imagineering oversight of merchandise, games and publishing development.

 In July 2021, DPEP chairman Josh D'Amaro announced that approximately 2,000 DPEP positions would be transferred over the next couple of years to the Lake Nona area of Orlando, Florida.
 In November 2021, it was reported that as many as 90% of the positions to be transferred are Walt Disney Imagineering positions, as DPEP relocates Imagineering's headquarters from Glendale to a new 60-acre corporate campus in Lake Nona.
 The only Imagineering positions reportedly exempt from relocation were those dedicated to Disneyland or certain international parks.
 The relocation was reportedly motivated in part by $570 million in tax breaks from the state of Florida, as well as Florida's business-friendly climate, lower cost of living, and lack of a state income tax.
+This relocation was cancelled in May 2023 amidst a feud with Florida governor Ron DeSantis.